ymatrix-data/charts/README.md

-# yMatrix helm charts repository
+# charts

-Helm charts for yMatrix Inc.
+Helm chart repository of yMatrix Inc.
 ## Usage

 [Helm](https://helm.sh) must be installed to use the charts.
 Please refer to